Connecting people to nature through education & transformative outdoor experiences

 More than 16,000 children, families and adults visit Eagle Bluff every year to hike, paddle, camp, swim, shoot, ski, climb, jump, swing, laugh, play, build, explore, learn, observe, dream, discover, connect, and grow.
 Whether it’s your first trip or your 20th, you’ll learn new things, make new friends, explore new places, and challenge yourself in new ways!

-Through a variety of programs for children and adults, we aim to provide transformative experiences which empower people to care for the earth and each other.
+Through a variety of programs for children and adults, our mission is to provide transformative experiences which empower people to care for the earth and each other.

 Learning at Eagle Bluff is nearly all outdoors, always hands-on and led by passionate professional outdoor educators.
 45 different classes and activities are available with subjects ranging from science, adventure, natural history, cultural history, team building and more.